-Adam Savit is from Johnstown, Pennsylvania, and serves as Senior Policy Analyst for the China Policy Initiative at AFPI.
+Adam Savit is from Johnstown, Pennsylvania, and serves as the Director for the China Policy Initiative at AFPI.
 He most recently served as China Program Coordinator at the Center for Security Policy, building the program from the ground up, and has held research and communications roles in the national security policy space for more than a decade.
 He is in his fifth year serving as President of the Log Cabin Republicans of Washington, D.C.
 Savit holds a B.A. in history and international relations from Penn State University and enjoys music, playing guitar, arthouse and documentary movies, and spending time with his nieces and nephews.

 “Give me six hours to chop down a tree and I will spend the first four sharpening the axe.”